 Continuing Website Enhancement

-The current website allows for visitors to gain insight into Peregrine-developed STCs, download STC certificate and approved model list (AML) PDF images, communicate messages to Peregrine and to gain an understanding of the broad capabilities of Peregrine.
+The current website allows for visitors to gain insight into Peregrine-developed STCs, download STC certificate and approved model list (AML) PDF documents, communicate messages to Peregrine and to gain an understanding of the broad capabilities of Peregrine.

-The language in this proposal uses the concept of Peregrine work product as “Projects” aligns with the current website vernacular.
-Aligning the concept to “Projects” as Peregrine “Products” can be achieved with minor modification to the website.

 We are confident that expansion of the “Projects” aspect of historical work of Peregrine can further enhance the scope of work performed by Peregrine that will lead website visitors to engage Peregrine to perform engineering and certification work on behalf or specifically for new or existing clients.

 Projects